AugurProject/augur/README.md

 ## Augur Node Network Configuration

 The Augur Rinkeby node configuration and a "Local" configuration are provided by default, specifying HTTP and WebSocket endpoints for a full Ethereum node.
 To connect to mainnet, you must either run your own full node and use the "Local" configuration, or provide the connection details for a hosted node that you trust.
 The "Custom" configuration is intended for this purpose, but will, by default, also just point to localhost.

+## Logging

+The location of the log file is operating system specific.

+    on Linux: ~/.config/augur/log.log
+    on OS X: ~/Library/Logs/augur/log.log
+    on Windows: %USERPROFILE%\AppData\Roaming\augur\log.log

+## Ledger support

+Ledger needs SSL support.
+To use Ledger and support SSL in Augur, follow these instructions:

+### On Mac and Linux

+The following commands need openssl, use brew or other package manager to install openssl.
+Then in a command line, run:

+    openssl req -nodes -newkey rsa:4096 -sha256 -keyout localhost.key -out localhost.csr -subj "/C=US/ST=California/L=San Francisco/O=localhost/OU=local/CN=localhost"

+    openssl x509 -req -days 365 -in localhost.csr -signkey localhost.key -out localhost.crt

+This will make two files, `localhost.key` and `localhost.crt`.
+Move these files to your Augur application data directory:

+    on OS X: ~/Library/Application Support/augur
+    on Linux: /home/<User Name>/.augur

+Then start up your Augur application.
+When you open Augur in your web broswer, you will have to tell web browser to trust the site.

+### On Windows

+    Download openssl for windows, in command shell, use the above commands to generate localhost.key and localhost.crt, put these files in the following directory:

+    on Windows: %AppData%\augur

 ## Gotchas